 Practically everyone snores a bit occasionally, and often it’s nothing but a nuisance to a sleep partner, but snoring can be an ongoing issue for many people.
 Sometimes snoring can be chronic or indicative of a serious health problem.
 So when should you worry about snoring?
 Read on to learn about this or reach out to us here at Koala® Center For Sleep & TMJ Disorders for more information.
 Serving patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents:

 What does it mean if you snore a lot?